"Surfer Curtains" Are the Latest Y2K Hair Trend Making a Comeback

-TikTok has become an absolute goldmine for beauty trends, particularly when it comes to makeup and hair.
+TikTok has become an absolute gold mine for beauty trends, particularly when it comes to makeup and hair.
 In the latter category alone, the app has sparked the "twee" hair trend, the rise of the California brunette hair color, and countless styling hacks.
 The latest hair trend to come out of the app, however, may be one that you've seen before.
 A video by TikTok user James Edward recently went viral after depicting different iterations of the "surfer curtains" hairstyle — a look that was extremely popular in the '90s.

-"The surfer-curtains trend is a cut that is generally parted in the center, or slightly off center, and worn with a beachy texture," Kylee Heath, celebrity hairstylist and Hair Rituel partner, tells POPSUGAR.
+"The surfer-curtains trend is a cut that is generally parted in the center, or slightly off-center, and worn with a beachy texture," Kylee Heath, celebrity hairstylist and Hair Rituel partner, tells POPSUGAR.
 "The cut and style leaves some length in the front that is worn almost like a curtain bang that can be tossed left to right.
 This look is also great when it is a little tousled with some volume and texture."

 If you want to get the surfer-curtains hairstyle at home, Heath has a few tips.
 "If you have straight to wavy hair, I would recommend brushing your hair when you get out of the shower before air-drying.
-After the hair is brushed, create a center part, and apply Hair Rituel by Sisley-Paris The Cream 230 ($105)," she says.
+After the hair is brushed, create a center part and apply Hair Rituel by Sisley The Cream 230 ($110)," she says.
 After that initial step, apply your favorite volumizing spray — like the Bumble and Bumble Thickening Spray ($30) — on top, and scrunch the hair with your hands.
 Once the hair has air-dried, you may want to add a bit more of the volumizing spray to bump the texture up even more.

 This style might look a bit different if you have curly hair, but Heath has another technique that can still give you the surfer curtains of your dreams.
 "For curly hair, I recommend getting out of the shower and towel-drying the hair to begin," Heath says.
-"Apply The Cream 230, but also add a small amount of the Hair Rituel by Sisley-Paris Precious Hair Care Oil ($110.)
-Then scrunch the product in with your hands, and push the hair forward at the roots, twisting the length a bit away from the face."
+"Apply The Cream 230, but also add a small amount of the Hair Rituel by Sisley Precious Hair Care Oil ($115.)
+Then scrunch the product in with your hands and push the hair forward at the roots, twisting the length a bit away from the face."
 After applying the oil mixture, you can let your hair air-dry or diffuse to save some time.
 Then leave it as is.
 This style is great on day-two hair that has a bit of volume.